 I am not sure how you define summer at your market, but, I know it is summer when I see an abundance of sweet white corn and juicy watermelons overtaking the produce isles.
 I have to admit something, I am not a huge fan of corn or watermelon, but that changes in the summer as there is a big difference when you are munching on sweet white corn, still slightly raw or small, cute, little, baby watermelons with no-seeds.
 That, my friends, spells summer!
-So despite the freezing cold “summer” days we are having, summer was here last weekend in our house and we enjoyed a few bowls of this grilled corn salad.
+So despite the freezing cold “summer” days we are having, summer was here last weekend at our house and we enjoyed a few bowls of this grilled corn salad.

 Here is another summer salad to wet your appetite.
 Even though this salad was equally as delicious as the green bean salad we had last week, I held back from making it three times.
 We only had it twice!
-I slightly roasted the sweet white corn, just long enough to add some pretty little grill marks.
+I roasted the sweet white corn, just long enough to add some pretty little grill marks.
 I wanted the corn to still have crunch, which basically means, still being “raw”.
-I added my favorite Happy Boy farm cherry tomatoes, a little red onion, cool cilantro and a yummy dressing made of fresh lemon juice, olive oil and toasted cumin seeds.
+I added my favorite Happy Boy farm cherry tomatoes, a little red onion, cool cilantro and a yummy dressing made with fresh lemon juice, olive oil, and toasted cumin seeds.
 The secret to bringing it all together – an avocado.
 I LOVED how the avocado made it all creamy, almost like the dressing had a mayo base; but it didn’t.
 It was so yummy, in fact, it was perfect with the sticky grilled beef short ribs (wait until you see that recipe)!

 Recipe: Grilled Corn Salad

 - 4 ears sweet white corn, husked and washed

 - 1 avocado, diced into large chunks

 - 1 lemon juiced

 Heat your BBQ grill.

 Lightly coat the corn with some olive oil, grill, just until there are slight grill marks.
 Let cool.